ash/raku-course/essentials/loops/until/quiz/index.md

 ## 2

-How to make this program to have exactly five iterations?
+How to make this program to have precisely five iterations?

 {:.quiz-code .fill}
 . | my $n = 1;